 Little children really enjoy putting food wherever it belongs — even if they can’t reach shelves or cabinets, they can still help with the whole process by pulling things out of bags and handing items to you.
 (Note — this IS a problem if, like me, you have purchases you’re trying to conceal… like the nice chocolate… Busted.😂)

-Being stuck at home certainly doesn’t gift us “new time,” but it does stretch time in bizarre ways — in other words, we may not have more time, but we might (at least sometimes) have the ability to flex our use of time differently.
+Quarantines, virtual work/learning, and closings and cancellations most certainly didn’t gift anyone “new time,” but they did stretch time in bizarre ways — in other words, we may not have more time, but we might (at least sometimes) have the ability to flex our use of time differently.

 The Upkeep can — nay, usually — feel like a slog.
 But maybe it doesn’t have to.